Legal Solutions

 Judicial Review Procedure Act

-The Judicial Review Procedure Act provides Ontario litigants with the statutory route to initiate judicial review.
+The Judicial Review Procedure Act, R.S.O.
+1990, c.
+J.1, provides Ontario litigants with the statutory route to initiate judicial review.
 It defines the Divisional Court's jurisdiction and the procedural aspects for bringing applications against "statutory powers of decision."
-Claimants must typically file an application for judicial review within a reasonable time after the impugned decision or action.
-The Divisional Court can extend or shorten deadlines if fairness dictates.
+Claimants must typically file an application within a reasonable time after the impugned decision.
 The application includes a notice specifying the grounds of review, supported by an affidavit or record of the decision-making body's documents.

-The responding authority, usually the government body, tribunal, or official in question, then files its own materials, seeking to justify the legality of the decision.
+The responding authority files its own materials justifying the legality of the decision.
 The process culminates in a hearing where counsel present arguments about statutory interpretation, the reasonableness or correctness of the decision, and whether the procedure used adhered to natural justice.
-The court can dismiss the application if the decision or action stands on solid statutory or evidentiary footing.
-Conversely, if the judge finds a breach in jurisdiction, fairness, or rationality, they may quash or set aside the decision, potentially remitting it to the authority for a fresh ruling.
-The court's powers in awarding costs—particularly in public interest or charter-related reviews—further reflect judicial oversight's balancing act between safeguarding legitimate governance and correcting injustices.
+The court can dismiss the application if the decision stands on solid statutory or evidentiary footing — or quash and remit the matter if a breach in jurisdiction, fairness, or rationality is established.

 Intersection With Constitutional Law and Charter Rights